 Why should I choose to study History?

 You should choose History if you are interested in the world around you.
-GCSE History is an exciting subject that will help you develop valuable skills and useful facts.
-History is a subject valued by universities and employers due to the wide range of skills it helps you learn, including; Independent thinking, problem solving, personal discipline, analytical skills, excellent communication and investigative skills.
+GCSE History is an exciting subject that develops valuable skills and teaches useful facts.
+History is a subject valued by universities and employers due to the wide range of skills it teaches, including:

 How will I be examined?

-- You will have 3 exams at the end of year 11, which together will cover all four of the units you have studied
+- You will have three exams at the end of Year 11, which together will cover all four of the units you have studied.

-- These 3 exams will be assessing you on your knowledge and understanding analytical ability, source skills and interpretations understanding
+- These three exams will assess your knowledge and understanding, analytical ability, source skills and understanding of interpretations.

 What will I study?